tomohisa/dcb-events.github.io/docs/glossary.md

 Part of a system responsible for querying and presenting data, typically optimized for read operations

+## Repository

+Abstraction over data storage, providing a collection-like interface to access and manipulate domain entities

 ## Reservation Pattern

 Refers to a design pattern used to temporarily hold or reserve a resource or state until the process is completed